How To Start Flipping Houses In Texas: The 4 Best Cities In 2024Dec 05, 2023

 Of course, the investor will be paid interest or a nice portion of the profit in exchange for providing you with the capital for your flip project.

-Another option is to wholesale a few houses prior to flipping one.
+Another option is to wholesale a few houses before flipping one.
 This is a relatively easy, no-cost way to dip your toes into real estate and net a healthy profit without using your own money.

 A home equity line of credit (HELOC) is another option that works like a credit card.
 You can borrow against your home's equity and make payments each month.
 A HELOC grants you a large lump sum of cash that you can use towards your investment project.
 The more equity you have, the more likely you will be approved, and the more money you will likely be approved for.